Brian Hayes (scientist)

-Brian Hayes (born 10 December 1949) is an American scientist, columnist and author.
+Brian Hayes (born December 10, 1949) is an American scientist, columnist and author.

-He is a senior writer and regular columnist for the magazine American Scientist, and was editor in chief for the magazine from 1990 to 1992.
+Hayes is a senior writer and regular columnist for the magazine American Scientist, and was editor in chief for the magazine from 1990 to 1992.
 He has also edited and written columns for Scientific American, as well as writing for Computer Language and The Sciences.
 He won a National Magazine Award for his essay "Clock of Ages" in 2000.

-He is the author of three books:
+Hayes is the author of three books: